Realistic Polymer Clay Miniature Apples Tutorial

 Tips & tricks for working with Sculpey polymer clay

-• You can clean up sculpey using a baby wipe or any household cleaner.
+• You can clean up sculpey using a baby wipe or any household cleaners.

 • Sculpey does not dry out.